Case Study

 Before-and-after comparison of Gymnasium homepage design.

-Before: Legacy homepage highlighting “In the News” hero, with limited inline navigation and unclear text hierarchy.
+Before: Legacy homepage with outdated hero content, limited navigation, and unclear hierarchy.

 Gymnasium homepage hero promoting the tutorial, Getting Started with Image Generation in Midjourney.